Asthma

 The aim of asthma training is to teach participants:

 Another option is to join an asthma support group.
-These meet regularly to allow people with asthma and their families to share information and experiences and to support one another.
+These meet regularly to allow people with asthma or their families and loved ones to share information and experiences and to support one another.

-• Global Initiative for Asthma (GINA).
-Global Strategy for Asthma Management and Prevention (2017 update).
-2017.
+- Global Initiative for Asthma (GINA).
+Global Strategy for Asthma Management and Prevention.
+Update.
+2021.

 As at: